 Note: Two pet cocks, located on the tank pans under the trailer just in front of the wheels on the roadside are the low point drains for the hot and cold water lines.
-A large valve located on the side of the tank pan on the 22 ft, 25 ft, and 28 ft. will drain the fresh water tank sufficiently for most purposes.
+A large valve located on the side of the tank pan on the 22 ft, 23 ft, 25 ft, 27 ft, and 28 ft. will drain the fresh water tank sufficiently for most purposes.
 The 16 ft. and 19 ft. fresh water tank drain valve is located under the roadside dinette beside the water tank.